Love Your Supply: Foods that Fuel Your Lactation Journey

 Healthy fats deserve particular attention during breastfeeding.
 Breast milk naturally contains fats that are critical for infant brain growth and neurological development.
 Consuming sources of healthy fats such as avocados, nuts, seeds, olive oil, and fatty fish supports both milk quality and maternal health.
 These fats contribute to satiety, stabilize blood sugar levels, and reduce inflammation.
 Rather than focusing on restrictive dieting during the postpartum period, prioritizing balanced, nutrient rich meals helps protect against maternal depletion and supports sustainable wellness.

 It is important to recognize that no single food guarantees increased milk supply.
 Lactation is influenced by multiple factors including feeding frequency, infant latch, maternal health, and hormonal regulation.
-However, a well balanced diet rich in whole foods provides the nutritional foundation your body needs to function optimally.
+However, a well balanced diet rich in whole foods, adequate protein, healthy fats, and proper hydration provides the nutritional foundation your body needs to function optimally.
 If you are experiencing concerns about milk supply, fatigue, or nutritional status, individualized medical evaluation is recommended.

 At Wonderfully Made Women’s Health, PLLC in Holly Springs, Wake County, NC, we are committed to supporting women through every stage of life, including pregnancy and postpartum.
 Your health matters just as much as your baby’s health.
 Nourishing your body during lactation is an investment in recovery, resilience, and long term wellbeing.